fesiib/expressedit-website/index.markdown

 {: .text-left}
 <span class="sys-name">ExpressEdit</span> is a system that enables editing videos via NL text and sketching on the video frame.
 Powered by LLM and vision models, the system interprets **(1) temporal, (2) spatial, and (3) operational references in an NL command and spatial references from sketching**.
 The system implements the interpreted edits, which then the user can iterate on.
 <br/><br/>
-<span class="sys-name">ExpressEdit</span>'s design is motivated by analysis of **176 multimodal expressions of editing commands** from 10 video editors, which revealed the patterns of use of NL and sketching in describing edit intents.
+<span class="sys-name">ExpressEdit</span>'s design is motivated by an analysis of **176 multimodal expressions of editing commands** from 10 video editors, which revealed the patterns of use of NL and sketching in describing edit intents.
 <br/><br/>
 We present two iterations of <span class="sys-name">ExpressEdit</span>'s interface and the overview of the pipeline.